UAB Blazers: University of Memphis

-UAB's main rivals are conference opponent Memphis current conference American Athletic Conference.

-When both teams were members of Conference-USA, the UAB–Memphis football rivalry was called the Battle for the Bones (sometimes known as "The BBQ Bowl") and included both professional and amateur barbecue contests as part of the pregame festivities.
-The winner of the game received a traveling 100-pound bronze rack of ribs trophy, known as The Bones' trophy.
+UAB's primary rival is Memphis, a fellow member of the American Conference.
+The rivalry dates to both programs' time in Conference USA, when the annual football matchup was known as the Battle for the Bones.
+The game featured professional and amateur barbecue competitions as part of the pregame festivities, with the winner receiving a traveling 100-pound bronze rack of ribs trophy known as "The Bones."